 Making sure your soil is healthy gives your garden a better chance of withstanding pests.
 Start using a compost bin and add two inches to the garde every spring to bring nutrition to your soil.
 After you’ve mowed the lawn, spread two inches of grass clippings around plants when they are approximately four inches high.
 This will help fend off weeds, reduce water evaporation and also add nutrients to the soil.

 Stop those slugs

-Thanks to milder weather over the past few weeks, our common garden pest, the dreaded slug, is back with a vengeance!
+Thanks to milder weather over the past few weeks, our common plant pest, the dreaded garden slug, is back with a vengeance!
 In fact, 500 billion of them are estimated to be making an unwelcome appearance in gardens across the UK this year.
 Now’s the perfect time to have a spring clean in your garden and keep these pests at bay.
 You’ve carefully cultivated your plants all season so don’t leave the slugs to wreak havoc on them.

 For vegetable plots and flower beds, apply a layer of ready-to-use slug pellets directly onto the soil to keep them under control.
 If you’re looking to protect potted plants, serrated copper tape is great at stopping slimy slugs crawling up and into the planter.
 It’ll create a tiny electrical charge when touched, stopping them in their tracks.

 If you’re looking for environmentally-friendly options, try generously scattering coffee grounds or broken eggshells around vulnerable plants and on the soil around stems.
 Sharp edges will help keep them away.
 You could also fill your border with plants that slugs are known to dislike.
 These plants include lavender, fennel and foxgloves.
 Of course, there’s always the good old-fashioned hand-picking method too.
 Grab a torch on a warm, wet evening and go hunting!